Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class VideoStreamOverlay.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the OSD text’s width on the selected channel.
+This function returns the OSD text's width on the selected channel.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “VideoStreamOverlay.h” must be included to use the class function.
+.. note :: "VideoStreamOverlay.h" must be included to use the class function.

 **VideoStreamOverlay::color**
 -----------------------------